Real-Time Location Systems for Safety and Efficiency

 At Litum, we’re transforming the future of workplace safety and efficiency with proven real-time location systems (RTLS).
 With two decades of innovation, our systems offer unparalleled precision in real-time location tracking, significantly improving safety and operational visibility across various sectors.
 From enhancing personnel safety to optimizing asset utilization, our systems deliver tangible results.
 Our user-friendly and robust technology fits seamlessly into multiple industries, offering not just a product, but a partnership in driving your business towards a safer, smarter future.

-Benefits of Litum UWB RTLS System
+Benefits of Litum UWB RTLS Solutions

 Real-Time Location Systems (RTLS)

 RTLS is a real-time indoor location tracking system that locates and monitors any person or asset within a defined zone covered by an RF network.
-RTLS systems utilize a combination of hardware and software to create an indoor tracking network.
+RTLS solutions utilize a combination of hardware and software to create an indoor location tracking network.
 This network uses receivers (also known as RTLS anchors) placed throughout the area to receive the signals sent by active RTLS tags.